 What does mandala mean?

-How do You Make a Mandala?
+How Do You Make a Mandala?

 A mandala is a circular art form with symmetrical patterns created around a central axis.
 They can, therefore, be made in several creative ways using various materials.
 However, mandalas are often constructed with colored sand, stones, shells, leaves, sticks, and flowers.
-One example is the sand mandalas Tibetian monks created in ancient Tibet and still make today.
+One example is the sand mandalas Tibetan monks created in ancient Tibet and still make today.
 Another is the mandala art sketched or colored in a coloring book.

 What is the Purpose of a Mandala?